hrlics/hrlics.github.io/_pages/about.md

 - 2024-2024: Exchange student at The Hong Kong Polytechnic University

 ### Awards and Honors
-- National Scholarship, 2023
+- National Scholarship of China, 2023
-- Interdisciplinary Contest in Modeling, Meritorious winner, 2023
+- Interdisciplinary Contest in Modeling, Meritorious Winner, 2023
 - First Class Scholarship of Sichuan University, 2023
 - Outstanding Student Leader of Sichuan University, 2022